Get your home under control with these daily habits that help keep your home tidy — then build on them.

 Does it seem like every cleaning article or blog talks about the importance of an empty kitchen sink?
 There’s a reason for that.
 An empty kitchen sink stops clutter from spreading, along with other bad habits.

-How to keep your sink empty.
-Treat the sink as if it has only one purpose: washing things.
-That means you don’t use it to hold stuff.
+So, treat your kitchen sink as if its only purpose is a space to wash things.
+Don’t use it to hold stuff.
 If you have a dishwasher, put dirty tableware and glasses straight into it, not the sink.
 If you don’t have one, use a dish wand to clean things immediately after use, then dry them.

-How to start a nightly decluttering routine.
-If you have kids, let them push bedtime back by 15 minutes for a toy pickup routine.
+Here’s an easy way to get your whole family involved in tidying the house.
+If you have kids, let them push bedtime back by 15 minutes on the condition they use the time to pick up toys.
 (They’ll enjoy tidying messes when they feel they’re getting away with something.)
-For adults, spend those 15 minutes on the most cluttered room.
-After a few nights when it’s more under control, focus on a different area.
+While the kids take care of their messes, adults can spend those 15 minutes on the most cluttered room.
+After a few nights when that room’s more under control, focus on a different area.
+(Related: How to Get Your Family to Help Clean House.)

 Look around.
 How many messes could you fix in a couple of minutes?
 Shoes by the front door.
 Coffee spills on the counter.
 Toothpaste splatters in the bathroom sink.
 None of these belong on your To-Do list.
 It takes almost as long to write them down as it would to do them.
 So do them.

-And then?
 Start paying attention to the time it takes to do other chores and look for ways to break them down.
 Don’t try to carve out entire days to clean or organize.
 That’s almost impossible if you have kids.
 But finding ten minutes daily to do part of a project is simple, even if you have to wait for the kids to go to bed.
 After ten minutes, stop.
 Then — and this is important — come back to the project the next day.
-(Related: Cleaning Checklists for Every Room.)
+(Related: 7 Signs Your Are a Tidy Person.)

 Keeping your house clean and tidy doesn’t have to be overwhelming.
 Much of it comes down to small tasks that prevent big messes.
 For larger projects that you can’t do in a few minutes, break them down into more manageable steps.
 Use spare minutes to do those tasks, or set aside time daily to “putter around” at them.
 Once that’s a habit, keeping a clean house feels effortless.
 Give it a try!